BenHeubl/using-an-api-tutorial/tutorial.md

 Every step of the way can be interrogated by talking to the API directly.
 You might only be interested by reading articles about the geographic zone 15 miles around your current gps position, for example.
 Or you might just want to know what are the other politicians co-occurring with Nigel Farage in the last two months, and in which proportions.
 Or, you might be curious to know who is mentioned the most alongside Adolf Hitler in news articles.

 Now, it might seem all a bit silly and broad, but you can use these APIs for quite nice purposes.
 If you have downloaded the new BBC News smartphone app (available on Android and iOS), you probably noticed that you can *follow* topics, such as your constituency or geographical area, major news developments ( *Islamic State crisis*, *counter-terrorism*, *Jeremy Clarkson*, *Cymru*, *Election 2015*...).
 These pages are aggregated automatically by the APIs, served to you by them - with probably a certain dose of human curation that I must admit not knowing about.

-# Tools
-You don't need much to talk to an API.
-Although some tools are nicer than the others.
-To understand how a request works, we will use [Google Chrome extension Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en), which is a pretty tool to make requests clear to humans.
-Go ahead and install it!

 # Making requests
 There are important elements in the formulation of API queries that you will need to identify each time by reading the API documentation given by the provider.
 As a rule of thumb, you will need the url of the API server, a query, and an API key.